-IEEE-USA's programs are organized into four basic operational areas: Career & Member Services, Professional Activities, Government Relations, and Communications and Public Awareness, each of which operates under the direction and oversight of an IEEE-USA Vice President.
-Program highlights are appended below by operational area and program.
+IEEE-USA's programs are organized into four departments: Career & Member Services, Professional Activities, Government Relations, and Communications and Public Awareness, each of which operates under the direction and oversight of an IEEE-USA Vice President. highlights are appended below for each Department, followed by a summary of other programs and operations-related activities.